 Mrs Maxine Lawson

-Year Two Teacher (Foxes) - Part Time
+Year Two Teacher (Foxes) - Part Time and Art Lead

 I have very fond memories of my first ever class which comprised of my four Grandparents!
 I would make them sit on our stairs and do ‘sums’ and writing!
 It was written in the stars for me to be a teacher and I am as passionate now about my ‘vocation’ as I was then.
 Very happy and fulfilling school days (both Primary and Secondary) inspired me to be the best teacher I can possibly be.
 I am a Warwickshire ‘girl’ through and through and love living in Warwick with my family; husband, Oscar (15) and Abi (14).
 The three of them keep me busy when I am not in school!
 I enjoy family adventures- near and far, especially in hotter climes.
 I feel greatly privileged to be part of young individuals’ lives and embrace the opportunity and responsibility of shaping each ‘whole’ little person in my care.
 Fun-loving but firm and fair, I give my best to ensure that the classroom is a warm, safe, inspiring and happy learning environment.
 I am very excited about my new teaching and learning journey at Heathcote Primary School.